aoneahsan/capacitor-biometric-auth/docs/migration/from-other-plugins.md

           promptInfo: {
             title: 'Biometric Authentication',
             subtitle: 'Authenticate to continue',
-            description: 'Place your finger on the sensor' }
+            description: 'Place your finger on the sensor', },
-        }
+        },
       });

       if (result.isAuthenticated) {
         // Success
       }